Shilo/SD2-Caffeine-Mod/README.md

 We all enjoy Soda Dungeon 2, but no game is perfect.
 Improve the game's strengths and fix the game's weaknesses.
 Various Quality of Life changes throughout the entire game.
 Allowing for more enjoyable gameplay.

 ### Renowned Satisfaction
-Supported and used by the lovely Soda Dungeon 2 community.
+Approved by the legendary Soda Dungeon 2 developer.
+Supported and used by the lovely community.
 Created specifically for them and highly appreciated.
 This mod continues to grow with the growth of the supportive players backing it.
 Guaranteed safe to use and always the player in mind.

 ### Caffeine Experience
 - Highly customizable settings.
+- Enhanced FPH counters (Floors Per Hour).
+- ~~Exciting and competitive leaderboard.~~
 - Complete game report statistics.
 - Helpful notifications and tooltips.
 - Numerous splash number formats.